Infiltration and inflow: Significance

 Dilution of sewage directly increases costs of pumping and chlorination, ozonation, or ultraviolet disinfection.
 Physical treatment structures including screens and pumps must be enlarged to handle the peak flow.
 Primary clarifiers must also be enlarged to treat average flows, although primary treatment of peak flows may be accomplished in detention basins.
 Biological secondary treatment is effective only while the concentration of soluble and colloidal pollutants (typically measured as biochemical oxygen demand or BOD) remains high enough to sustain a population of microorganisms digesting those pollutants.
-Secondary treatment is expected to remove 85 percent of soluble and colloidal organic pollutants from sewage containing 200 mg/L BOD;<ref? but BOD removal by conventional biological secondary treatment becomes less effective with dilution and practically ceases as BOD concentrations entering the treatment facility are diluted below about 20 mg/L. Unremoved organics are potentially converted to disinfection by-products by chemical disinfection prior to discharge.
+In U.S. federal regulations, secondary treatment is expected to remove 85 percent of soluble and colloidal organic pollutants from sewage containing 200 mg/L BOD.
+BOD removal by conventional biological secondary treatment becomes less effective with dilution and practically ceases as BOD concentrations entering the treatment facility are diluted below about 20 mg/L. Unremoved organics are potentially converted to disinfection by-products by chemical disinfection prior to discharge.

-High rates of infiltration/inflow may make the sanitary sewer incapable of carrying sewage from the design service area.
+High rates of infiltration and inflow may make the sanitary sewer incapable of carrying sewage from the design service area.
 Sewage may back up into the lowest homes during wet weather, or street manholes may overflow.